JamaJKIM/Glint/README.md

 - 🎨 **Clean UI**: Minimal, distraction-free interface
 - ⚡ **Fast Response**: Quick analysis and response generation

-## Installation

-### macOS
-1. Download the latest release from the [Releases page](https://github.com/JamaJKIM/Glint/releases)
-2. Choose either:
-   - `Glint-1.0.0-arm64.dmg` (recommended)
-   - `Glint-1.0.0-arm64-mac.zip` (alternative)
-3. If using DMG:
-   - Open the .dmg file
-   - Drag Glint to your Applications folder
-   - Launch from Applications
-4. If using ZIP:
-   - Extract the zip file
-   - Move Glint.app to your Applications folder
-   - Launch from Applications

-## Usage

-1. **Launch Glint**: Open the application from your Applications folder
-2. **Take a Screenshot**:
-   - Use the keyboard shortcut (default: Cmd + Shift + X)
-   - Select the area you want to capture
-3. **Get AI Response**:
-   - The app will analyze your screenshot and provide a response
-   - Response window will appear with the analysis
-4. **Refine Response**:
-   - Use the chat input at the top to ask follow-up questions
-   - Get more specific or detailed information
-5. **Copy Content**:
-   - Click the clipboard icon to copy the entire response
-   - Or select specific text to copy portions

 ## Tips

 - For code snippets, try to capture the entire context including function definitions